Li Ding | 丁立

 The goal of my research is to align AI systems with human values and enable them to safely learn in open-ended environments.
 I develop algorithms to enhance the safety and creativity of generative models through reinforcement learning from human feedback (RLHF), alongside methods to improve the generalization of foundation models.

-My work spans multiple domains, including large language models (LLMs), image generators, and robotics.
+My work spans multiple domains, including multimodal LLMs, image generators, and robotics.
 I'm also interested in (and have published in) disciplines such as quantum ML, symbolic regression, and human-computer interaction.
 Before Ph.D., I worked on deep learning for autonomous driving, cognitive modeling, and video recognition.

 Selected Publications